By Laura Ferreiro

 Admission to the event is free, and funds raised from vendors, sponsorships, donations and a pre-event auction will go to StandUp for Kids.

 “These kids are put in the spotlight and we get to tell their story,” says Butler, who says it’s incredibly rewarding to see the tremendous progress many kids have made in the years since they started Bro-Am.
 “There’s a kid named Sean who has been to several Bro-Ams, and he recently got his AA degree and is on his way to becoming a culinary chef.
 He serves as a mentor to kids who are going through tough time.
 It’s really encouraging.”

 Butler says these kids inspired Switchfoot’s song, “Dark Horses,” on their most recent album, “Vice Verses.
 “It was inspired by the kids and their determination and not giving up,” he says.
 “They’re really the under dogs of society and we want to champion them.”

-Check out the Switchfoot Bro-Am details here.
+Check out the Switchfoot Bro-Am details and grab your tickets here.